 When medical negligence is suspected, families need someone on their side to help them pursue compensation and justice.
 An experienced birth injury lawyer can help during this difficult time.

-Some of the most common types of birth injuries include, but are not limited to:
+Some of the other common types of birth injuries include, but are not limited to:

 - Hypoxic brain injury